scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Path registration** is the process where a SCION AS transforms selected PCBs into path segments, and adding these segments to the relevant path databases thereby making them available to other ASes.

-As mentioned previously, a non-core AS typically receives several PCBs representing several path segments to the core ASes of the ISD the AS belongs to.
+A non-core AS typically receives several PCBs representing several path segments to the core ASes of the ISD the AS belongs to.
 Out of these PCBs, the non-core AS selects those down path segments through which it wants to be reached, based on AS-specific selection criteria.

 The next step is to register the selected down segments with the Control Service of the relevant core ASes in accordance with a process called *intra-ISD path segment registration*.
 In addition, each core AS Control Service also stores the preferred core path segments to other core ASes during the *core segment registration* process.